How to Convert Inches to Decimal Inches: Quick Guide & Chart (2026)

 - @KaiGeeks

-People search for inches to decimal when a drawing, CNC program, or DIY cut list uses fractional inches (like 3/8″ or 1-1/4″) but the software, spreadsheet, or machine wants a decimal inch value (like 0.375 or 1.25).
+People search for inches to decimal when a drawing, CNC program, or DIY cut list uses fractional inches but the software, spreadsheet, or machine wants a decimal inch value.
 That shows up daily in blueprint takeoffs, CNC and CAM, 3D modeling, metalworking, and finish carpentry where small errors are costly.

 For instant checks without pencil work, use our online Inches to Decimal Converter—it is built for mixed fractions, stacked fractions, and quick copy-paste results.